home-assistant/developers.home-assistant/docs/intent_conversation_api.md

 ## Conversation Id

-Conversations are tracked by a unique id generated from within Home Assistant.
+Conversations can be tracked by a unique id generated from within Home Assistant if supported by the answering conversation agent.
 To continue a conversation, retrieve the `conversation_id` from the HTTP API response (alongside the [intent response](#intent-response)) and add it to the next [input sentence](#input-sentence):

 Initial input sentence: